microsoft/azurelinux/toolkit/tools/imagecustomizer/docs/configuration.md

 - `esp`: The UEFI System Partition (ESP).
   The partition must have a `fileSystemType` of `fat32`.

-  When specified on a GPT formatted disk, the `boot` flag must also be added.

 - `bios-grub`: Specifies this partition is the BIOS boot partition.
   This is required for GPT disks that wish to be bootable using legacy BIOS mode.